If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 This is going to take several minutes.
 As your ice maker produces ice, throw the ice away in the sink.

-Ensure you have water and solution left in the reservoir to scrub down the ice maker later.
+Ensure you have water and solution left in the reservoir to scrub the ice maker later.
 I ran the ice cycle until the water reservoir was half empty (or half full, depending on your perspective).
 The ice cycle ran for about 40 minutes.

 Remove the storage basket and place it on the side.